JINHXu/Inferencial-Reproducibility-RoB-RT-hate/README.md

 In order to measure the inferential reproducibility of the SOTA model, this analysis conducts [Statistical Significance Test using Linear Mixed Effect Models]() and [Reliability Test of Model Prediction Performance]().

-The baseline is an SVM-based approach using both word and character n-gram features, a model and feature set that has seen great success in Twitter-based shared tasks such as emoji prediction [Çöltekin & Rama, 2018]() and stance prediction [Mohammad et al., 2018]().
+The baseline is an SVM-based approach using both word and character n-gram features, a model and feature set that has seen great success in Twitter-based shared tasks such as emoji prediction ([Çöltekin & Rama, 2018]()) and stance prediction ([Mohammad et al., 2018]()).

 The